 In summary, there are eleven (11) tax lots at least partially within the impact area (Table 1).
 There are four residences within the impact area including one dwelling on the Subject Property.
 The presence of these existing residential uses present conflicts to a mining operation as a result of evidence in the record of the concerns raised by area property owners regarding the existing mining operation on the Woodward property and the need for the proposed mining operation to address concerns regarding noise, dust, groundwater, and operating hours.
-As a result of this evidence, limits on the operation may be necessary to minimize impacts to neighbors, resulting in less efficient mining operation and increased costs to the operator.
-There are also six farming operations within the impact area including a dairy and hay/pasture operations.
-Neighboring farmers raised concerns regarding impacts to crop productivity due to dust and concerns regarding mining impacts on groundwater.
+As a result of this evidence, limits on the operation are necessary to minimize impacts to neighbors, resulting in less efficient mining operation and increased costs to the operator.
+There are also six farming operations within the impact area, including a dairy and hay/pasture operations.
+Neighboring farmers raised concerns regarding potential impacts to crop productivity due to dust and concerns regarding mining impacts on groundwater.
 These complaints likewise may result in limits to mining operations resulting in less efficient mining operations and increased costs.
 Accordingly, the agricultural operations could be viewed as conflicting uses.

-Based on the evidence, including Applicant's Exhibit 63, residential uses in the impact area will conflict with the proposed resource use of the Subject Property.
-It is also possible that agricultural uses may conflict.
+Based on the evidence, including Applicant's Exhibit 63, the County finds that residential uses in the impact area will conflict with the proposed resource use of the Subject Property.
+The County finds further that agricultural uses may conflict with the resource use of the Subject Property.
 Accordingly, the impacts of the resource use on the adjacent and nearby uses must be examined through an ESEE analysis (Step 3).

-Ordinance 43, Section 3(B)(1)(a),(c),(d)
+Ordinance 43, Section 3(B)(1)(a),(c), (d)